bbauska/Coursera-Bootstrap/README.md

 accordion and also I will remove this active class for this and the id will be left as peter for this.

-And then you\'ll say, \"data parent\" and you would specify accordion.
+And then you\'ll say, "data parent" and you would specify accordion.

 You see why we gave the id of accordion to the div that encloses all these content.